xmatters/xm-labs-xMatters-By-Phone/README.md

 - The Twilio functions will provide telephone prompts to guide you through initiate an xMatters notification.
 - You can decide to send a regular xMatters Alert/Notification or an xMatters Conference Bridge.
 - You can predefine up to 9 xMatters groups that can be target with your notification.
 You can select the group you would like to target using xMatters from phone prompts.
-- The content of the message must be configured in the xMatters communication plan.
+- The URL to listen to your recorded message is shortened with Bitly to make it easier to send via sms.
+- Your recording will be transcribed and the transcription will be used for Email, SMS and Voice notifications.

 ## Integration Function Workflow